-Dr. Robert Hendricks is currently a professor and director and vice-chair of research in the Department of Ophthalmology at the University of Pittsburgh.
-He also has appointments as a professor with the Department of Molecular Genetics and Biochemistry as well as Immunology.
-In addition, Dr. Hendricks is a faculty member at the University of Pittsburgh Cancer Institute, the Immunology Graduate Training Program and the Molecular Virology and Microbiology Training Program.
+Dr. Robert Hendricks is currently the Joseph F. Novak Professor and Vice-Chair for Research in the Department of Ophthalmology at the University of Pittsburgh School of Medicine.
+He also has appointments as a Professor within the Departments of Molecular Genetics and Biochemistry as well as Immunology.
+In addition, Dr. Hendricks is a faculty member at the University of Pittsburgh Cancer Institute, the Immunology Graduate Training Program, and the Molecular Virology and Microbiology Training Program.

-Dr. Hendricks holds BS and MS degrees from the University of Illinois Medical Center at Chicago in Biology and Microbiology respectively.
-In 1978, he completed his education at the University of Illinois at Chicago and received his PhD in Immunology.
+Dr. Hendricks holds BS and MS degrees from the University of Illinois Medical Center at Chicago in Biology and Microbiology, respectively.
+In 1978, he completed his education at the University of Illinois Medical Center and received his PhD in Microbiology and Immunology.

 Dr. Robert Hendricks